 Prem Rawat, nails this message.
 It’s now clear that what he preaches is the truth.

 The greatest problem all around the world today, whether in America, Japan, China Russia, India or anywhere else in the world, is that people are not in peace.
 People want peace. – Prem Rawat

 We need peace within ourselves to feel content.
-And we also need to spread peace to others in order to unify people together.
+And we also need to spread peace to others to unify people together.

 Knowing that all of life’s answers come down to finding peace.
 If we all manage to do this, we wouldn’t have wars, and animals wouldn’t be getting slaughtered for our consumption, there would be no discrimination, the environment would be better preserved.

 Peace = consciousness

-The hippies had it right, Prem has it right and now Unity has found a way to articulate the solution to a larger audience.
+The hippies had it right, Prem has it right, and now Unity has found a way to articulate the solution to a broader audience.